Urban Forest Strategy

 - identify strategies and actions to achieve the vision

-Communities around the province are adopting urban forest strategies to address environmental protection, stormwater management, climate change, habitat protection, and liveability.
-Courtenay City Council directed staff to develop an Urban Forest Strategy after the adoption of a new Tree Bylaw last spring.
+With the adopted Strategy in place, Courtenay now joins the many other communities around the province who have adopted urban forest strategies to address environmental protection, stormwater management, climate change, habitat protection, and liveability.
+Courtenay City Council directed staff to develop an Urban Forest Strategy after the adoption of the revised Tree Bylaw in 2017.

 The City has engaged the services of Diamond Head Consulting, a firm specializing in this type of work.

 - July 15, 2019 Staff Report: Urban Forest Strategy drafted for adoption [PDF - 6 MB]

 - Summary boards from the Open House on May 2, 2019 [PDF - 2 MB]